moorejm/Getting-and-Cleaning-Data/CodeBook.md

 ### Codebook Format

 * Variable Name
-  - Variable Position, Definition
+  - Variable Position/Definition (as [Position] Definition)
-  - Variable Length, Type
+  - Variable Length, Type (as Min Length to Max Length, Data Type)
-  - List/Range of Values
+  - List/Range of Values (as Min to Max, Range = Max-Min)

 ### Codebook

 * Activity
-  - test
+  - [1] Activity description
   - test
   - test

 * Subject
-  - test
+  - [2] Subject number
   - test
   - Integers 1-30

 * TimeDomainBodyAccelerometerMeanXaxis
-  -
+  - [3] Time domain signal: body accelerometer mean for the X axis measurement
   - 10 to 17, numeric
   - 0.22159824394 to 0.3014610196, Range = 0.07986277566

 * TimeDomainBodyAccelerometerMeanYaxis
-  -
+  - [4] Time domain signal: body accelerometer mean for the Y axis measurement
   - 14 to 20, numeric
   - -0.0405139534294 to -0.00130828765170213, Range = 0.0392056657776979

 * TimeDomainBodyAccelerometerMeanZaxis
-  -
+  - [5] Time domain signal: body accelerometer mean for the Z axis measurement
   - 13 to 19, numeric
   - -0.152513899520833 to -0.07537846886, Range = 0.077135430660833